Akki-on-Rails/gatsby-bootcamp/src/posts/gatsby.md

 date: '2022-12-11'
 ---

-I joined a Bootcamp to learn hov to work with Gatsby!
+I joined a Bootcamp to learn how to work with Gatsby!

 ## Bootcamp Topics Covered